-Events provide lifecycle hooks for monitoring agent execution.
-Use them for logging, metrics, analytics, and error tracking.
+Events give you lifecycle hooks for observability and lightweight coordination.
+Use them for logging, metrics, analytics, and cleanup that should stay close to the runtime.

 Agent Events